 Pay the fee.
 You can pay online although you will need a security certificate on your computer to complete the transaction.
 It may be quicker and easier to pay the amount by bank transfer.
-In July 2018, the fee was €9,64.
+In late 2020, the fee was €9,64.

 Additional documentation.
 You need to present your passport and a copy of it.
 EU citizens can present a valid ID card (plus copy).

 Reason for needing a NIE, for example, the pre-purchase contract for the property you plan to buy.

 It’s quicker and more convenient to apply for your NIE in Spain.
 However, your circumstances may mean this isn’t possible.

 You can apply for a NIE in person or using someone to represent you, for example, your lawyer or estate agent.

 In person: You can do this at national police stations (Comisaría General de Policía) – cities and most large towns have one.
 For example, in the province of Malaga there are stations in Malaga city, Antequera, Estepona, Fuengirola, Marbella, Ronda and Vélez-Málaga.
 You should go to the one nearest the property you plan to buy.
 You can find a list of police stations in Andalucia with NIE services here.